Genome-of-Europe/pgx_pilot/README.beacon.md

 ```

 ## 5. Outputs
-Results are written to the `results/` folder with the prefix specified in `config.beacon.yaml`.
+Results are written to the `results/` folder:
-* `results/{output_prefix}.sites.pass.vcf.gz`: Stratified frequency data in Beacon format.
+* `results/beacon.sites.pass.vcf.gz`: Stratified frequency data in Beacon format.